-The S/V examples in this article are for Pennsylvania congressional districting.
-Five different data bases of past PA election results are used for each of the over 9,000 voting districts (precincts) in order to evaluate the SCOPA plan that had not yet had an election as of the original writing of this article, as well as plans that will never be enacted.
+The S/V examples in this paper are for Pennsylvania congressional districting.
+Five different data bases of past PA election results are used for each of the over 9000 voting districts (precincts) in order to evaluate the SCOPA plan that had not yet had an election as of the original writing of this paper, as well as plans that will never be enacted.
 One data base is the Cook partisan voter index (PVI) which consists of the two presidential elections of 2012 and 2016.
-The second data base, designated 7s, is the aggregated votes for the statewide elections of 2012 (president, senator, attorney general, auditor general, and treasurer) and for 2014 (governor) plus registration.
-The last three data bases are the separate election results for 2016 for president, for senate, and for the row offices (aggregated votes for attorney general, auditor general, and treasurer).15
+The second data base, designated 7s, is the aggregated votes for the statewide elections of 2012 (president, senator, attorney general, auditor general and treasurer) and for 2014 (governor) plus registration.
+The last three data bases are the separate election results for 2016 for president, for senate, and for the row offices (aggregated votes for attorney general, auditor general and treasurer).
+15

 Given the result of a past election at the precinct level, it is straightforward to add those votes for the precincts in a map's districts to obtain a partisan preference for each district.
 One might suppose that this would suffice to predict the number of A seats for the election being applied simply by counting the number of seats with more party A voters than party B voters.
-However, as is well known (McGann 2018, 58-59), simple examples show that this naïve counting is deficient.
-Suppose that there are two districts that each have only a few more voters favoring party A than favor party B, so both districts would be counted as A seats according to naïve counting.
-Contrarily, to take into account fluctuations in voter turnout and random decisions of fence-sitting voters, each district should be counted as only slightly more than half a seat for party A. In this article, each district is assigned a fraction of an A seat using the probability function shown in Figure 1.
-The sum of these fractions for all districts then gives the seat fraction S for the vote fraction V of the applied election.
+However, as is well known (McGann, 2018, pp. 58-59) simple examples show that this naïve counting is deficient.